-A fair catch is a signal that the returner can make just before catching the ball.
-To signal a fair catch, the returner will hold up his arm into the air.
+The returner can signal a fair catch when returning a kickoff or punt.
+On a fair catch, the returner asks for a unhindered attempt at catching the kick.
+To signal a fair catch, the returner will hold his arm up into the air.